Ckefy/Vehicle-app-demo/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --open` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if any source file was changed.

 Also, run `json-server --watch db.json` to mock API-requests.
-It will serve database-server on `http://localhost:4200/`
+It will serve database-server on `http://localhost:3000/` and will return json file with mock via API-request on `http://localhost:3000/data`